zkLogin wallet API

 Description

 Retrieves a zkLogin wallet along with its associated salt, creating a new wallet if necessary.
-This method provides the option to create and use multiple zkLogin wallets per (user, OAuth provider) pair by using the optional subWwallet parameter.
+This method provides the option to create and use multiple zkLogin wallets per (user, OAuth provider) pair by using the optional subWallet parameter.
 Note that your users will already have a different zkLogin wallet for each OAuth provider they use, whose jwt you pass to this method (see zkLogin Addresses for more details).

 Request Parameters